microsoft/WhatTheHack/046-AzureMigrate/Student/01-design.md

 Decide these aspects of the migration:

-- Other tools that could be used to migrate specific workloads
+- Other tools that could be used to migrate specific workloads?
+- Has the landing zone been already design and implemented?
-- IP addresses are going to be maintained, or they are going to be changed
+    - For example, IP addresses are going to be maintained, or they are going to be changed in the Azure Landing Zone?
-- Domain Controllers are going to be replicated, or created from scratch
+- Domain Controllers are going to be replicated, or created from scratch?
-- Which factors are going to influence migration waves
+- Which factors are going to influence migration waves?

 ## Learning Resources